krateoplatformops/.github/profile/README.md

-**Krateo Platformops** is an open source tool platform that gives users the capability to create any desired resource on basically any infrastructure they'd like.
+**Krateo Platformops** is an open source platform that gives users the capability to create any desired resource on basically any infrastructure they'd like.
 Be it a K8s cluster, microservice, application, pipeline, database or anything else, Krateo has got your back.
 The only requirement is for the resource to be descriptible via a YAML file representing the resource's _desired state_ (rings a bell? 😉).

 Krateo allows for: